DCC-EX/dcc-ex.github.io/docs/begin/what-to-know.rst

 Note that you will need some sort of throttle or controller to connect to it also.

-You will need to read through the :doc:`/ex-commandstation/index` documentation, and it will be helpful also to read through the :doc:`/throttles/index` section to become familiar with what throttle options are available.
+You will need to read through the :doc:`/ex-commandstation/index` documentation, and it will be helpful also to read through the :doc:`/throttles/index` section to become familiar with what throttle options are available (including our very own open source |EX-WT|).

 This provides a very cost effective introduction to DCC train control using inexpensive consumer grade hardware and our (free) open source |EX-CS| software.